 The hub islands - Georges and Spectacle - offer a world class experience complete with hiking trails, picnic areas, interpretative walks, recreational programs, concessions and state of the art visitor centers.
 The more rustic islands - Peddocks, Bumpkin, Grape and Lovells - provide camping adventures that offer a unique experience for locals and visitors to the Boston area.
-Thompson Island is open to the public via park boats on Sundays from Memorial Day to Labor Day.
+Thompson Island is open to the public via public ferries on specified weekends throughout the summer and fall.

 A visit to the Boston Harbor Islands is an opportunity to play, learn, serve and work within the largest recreational open space in the Boston area.

 Adjacent to the Greenway Carousel and Long Wharf

 Visitor Centers can also be found on Georges, Spectacle, and Peddocks Island.